 The Project Management Institute (PMI)® Talent Triangle™ sets out three different types of professional development areas that project managers are expected to focus on to maintain their certification.
-Two of those areas are Leadership and Strategic and Business Management.
+Two of those areas are Leadership, and Strategic and Business Management.
 The third side of the Triangle is Technical Project Management.

 If you aren’t familiar with the Talent Triangle, it’s a way of describing what skills, behaviors, and competencies a project manager needs to work successfully in the role.
-Project management is such a broad discipline, and what you need in one job can be different from the same job (with the same job title) in another organization.
+Project management is such a broad discipline, and what you need in one organization can be different from the same job (with the same job title) in another organization.
 The Talent Triangle is a straightforward way of categorizing the different skills a project manager needs.

 The Triangle also forms the basis of assessing your professional development, and PMI requires you to undertake regular education in each of the Triangle areas.
 For many PMP certified individuals, earning the Technical PDUs seems to come naturally.
 Between going to PMI Chapter events, taking e-learning courses, or attending conferences, there are plenty of opportunities to refresh and develop your technical skills.

 But how do you earn Leadership PDUs?
 What kind of activities count towards Strategic and Business PDU credits?
-As project managers do we even have the opportunity to earn those?
+As project managers, do we even have the opportunity to earn those?
 (Yes, you do, by the way.)